esmarkowski/you_look_fine/README.md

 python detect_motion.py --repeat-delay 5000 --motion-threshold 10000 --max-time-between-requests 15 --debug
 ```

-Replace `YOUR_ASSISTANT_ID` with your actual assistant ID.

 ## Command-line arguments

 - `--repeat-delay`: The delay between repetitions, in milliseconds.
 Default is 5000.
 - `--motion-threshold`: The motion detection threshold.
 Default is 10000.
 - `--max-time-between-requests`: The maximum time between requests, in seconds.
 Default is 15.
 - `--debug`: Enable debug mode.
 If this flag is present, the program will print a debug message instead of sending a request to the API.
-- `--mute`: Mutes TTS
+- `--mute`: Mutes TTS.
 - `--run-once`: Runs until motion is detected and compliment is delivered.
 - `--image-prompt TEXT`: Instructions for vision.
 Default: Give a short compliment based on the person's appearance in the image.
 Call out distinct features.

-## TODO

-- Prevent sending new requests if another request to get a compliment has started.

-Please replace YOUR_OPENAI_API_KEY with your actual API key, assistant_id with the correct ID of your assistant, and text-to-speech-model with the appropriate text-to-speech model identifier.
-You should also handle the response from the API carefully, checking for errors and ensuring that the response.content contains the expected audio data.

-Note that the motion_threshold value determines the sensitivity of the motion detection and may need to be adjusted based on the specific environment and camera setup.
-Also, you may want to add additional logic to handle different types of responses from the API, such as errors or unexpected content.

-[IMAGE]

-"Your leather apron really speaks to the skilled artisan in you.
-It's not only practical but gives off a vibe of true craftsmanship.
-And the way you've matched it with sturdy boots and protective gloves shows you're ready for any task.
-Keep up the excellent work!"
+- `--voice TEXT`: The voice to use for text-to-speech.
+Default is 'fable'.
+Choices are 'alloy', 'echo', 'fable', 'onyx', 'nova', 'shimmer'.

 # Running